sfaber34/scaffold-eth/README.md

 ## Introduction

-This branch renders animated solar system svg NFTs based on attributes pulled from the systemData JSON in App.jsx.
-Data for 11 example NFTs are included.
+This branch renders animated solar system svg NFTs based on provided details about the system's star and planets.

 Structs.sol contains struct definitions used to hold system attributes: